Dallas-D/color-mapper/README.md

 # color-mapper
-Maps colors for a directory of images to a different color palette *Requires:* Python 2.7, matplotlib, colormath
+Maps colors for a directory of images to a different color palette.
+Only intended for pngs.
+It will keep any transparencies, and just update the color

+*Requires:* Python 2.7, matplotlib, colormath

 *Note:* This will take a long time to run as it uses CIEDE2000 for calculating distances between colors.
 This provides a better measure of which colors to choose as it's based on perceived differences as opposed to euclidean distance.

 ## Usage